dudintv/vizartist-scripts/dudin-parser/dudin-parser-excel/README.md

 * get params from "Reader" settings — SHM type, SHM variable name, rows & columns delimiters
 * it's possible to output only a cell or whole table (with convenient alignment)
 * you can output to console, to this.geometry.text, or to some plugin value (it support bool, int, double and string value)
-* get ignore empty output — it happens when excel file is blocked (usually when the file is opened)
+* it can ignore the empty output — it happens when excel file is blocked (usually when the file is opened) — that way you can avoid erasing result previous successful loading

 ---